dtcenter/MET/docs/Users_Guide/config_options.rst

 for details on the supported error distributions.
 The last two columns, MIN and MAX, define the bounds for the valid range of the bias-corrected observation values and randomly perturbed ensemble member values.
-Values less than MIN are reset to the mimimum value and values greater than MAX are reset to the maximum value.
+Values less than MIN are reset to the minimum value and values greater than MAX are reset to the maximum value.
 A value of NA indicates that the variable is unbounded.

 MET_GRIB_TABLES